Dancing On Ice 2020: Who are the contestants?

 He said: “Can I ice skate?
 Barely.

-The series airs in the New Year with returning hosts Phillip Schofield and Holly Willoughby.
+The series airs in the new year, with Phillip Schofield and Holly Willoughby returning as hosts.

-A new addition to the judging line-up is John Barrowman, following Jason Gardiner’s announcement in August this year that he would not be returning.
+A new addition to the judging line-up will be John Barrowman, following Jason Gardiner’s announcement in August this year that he would not be returning.

 Advertising